HIV: Infection Control/Exposure Control Issues for Oral Healthcare Personnel

 Available scientific evidence suggests a dynamic process in which initial and ongoing immunological responses to HIV infection are not only unsuccessful in clearing HIV but, paradoxically, they are paralleled by a progressive reduction in immunocompetence.7 Individual variations exist, but a pattern of disease progression has been established as consisting of three phases: (1) primary infection, (2) a period of clinical latency, and, finally, (3) clinically apparent disease.7

 After an incubation period of 1 to 3 weeks, 50% to 80% of patients experience an ill-defined Acute Retroviral Syndrome characterized by fever, lethargy, malaise, sore throat, arthralgia, myalgia, headaches, photophobia, maculopapular rash, and lymphadenopathy.7,8 Antibodies can be detected 3 to 6 months after exposure.
 During clinical latency (8 to 24 months), the patient is free of overt signs and symptoms.
-Clinically apparent disease is characterized by opportunistic illnesses (Table 1).9
+Without appropriate antiretroviral therapy, an HIV-infected patient is at risk of developing a multitude of opportunistic infections, the most common of which are summarized in Table 1.9

 Table 1.
 Opportunistic illnesses (AIDS-defining conditions).9